FSBO vs. realtor | FSBO costs | Commission fees | Home prep costs | Moving expenses | Concession costs | Closing costs

 Other potential concessions

-Your buyer might ask you to conduct repairs if a home inspection flags anything.
+Minor repairs: $200–500.
+If a home inspection flags anything, your buyer might ask you to conduct repairs.
 Obviously, costs vary based on the repair.
-These could include things like fixing a leaky toilet ($250) or replacing a wobbly stair railing ($375).
+These could include fixing a leaky toilet ($250) or replacing a wobbly stair railing ($375).

+Appliances: $2,000–$10,000.
 Some buyers request that the seller leave the appliances in the home.
-This means you’ll have to budget for a replacement in your new home.
-It costs around $2,645 to replace a washer and dryer.
-A new refrigerator costs about $1,500.
+This means you'll have to budget for a replacement in your new home.
+A washer and dryer cost around $2,645, and a new refrigerator costs about $1,500.

 💡 Learn more: How Much Are Closing Costs?
 (What Buyers & Sellers Typically Pay)